Two-dimensional random interlacements: 0-1 law and the vacant set at criticality

 occurs; this happens with $\IP[\;\cdot \mid \J(K)\in\NN]$-probability at least~$1-\frac{\eps}{2}$ (so, from now on we can treat~$\xi_K$ as a fixed number not exceeding~$m_0$).
 Let~$n$ be such that $K\subset\B(\ln n)$ and $D_K\leq n-1$.
 Then, we need to couple the numbers of particles that touch~$\Lambda_{\ln n}$ in both processes; it is Poisson$(\pi\alpha\capa(\B(\ln n))$ in~$\I$ and $\xi_K+\text{Poisson}\big(\pi\alpha \big(\capa(\B(\ln n))-\capa(\{0\}\cup K)\big)\big)$ in~$\J$.
 By Lemma~\ref{l_Poisson_TV} (note that $\capa(\B(\ln n))\asymp \ln\ln n$), this coupling will be successful with probability at least $1 - O\big(\tfrac{m_0}{\sqrt{\ln\ln n}}\big)$.
 So, given that the coupling is a success and abbreviating $Y=|\sigma_{\Lambda_{\ln n}}\I|$, we then have \begin{itemize} \item in~$\I$, there are~$Y$ (independent) random walks originating somewhere at $\Lambda_{\ln n}$ and conditioned on not hitting~$\{0\}$, and~$Y$ random walks originating at $\Lambda_{\ln n}$ and conditioned on not re-entering~$\Lambda_{\ln n}$; \item in~$\J$, there are~$2\xi_K$ random walks (which are the ``escape trajectories'' discussed above) originating at~$\partial K$ and conditioned on not hitting $\{0\}\cup K$, $Y-\xi_K$ random walks originating at $\Lambda_{\ln n}$ and conditioned on not hitting~$\{0\}\cup K$, and $Y-\xi_K$ random walks originating at $\Lambda_{\ln n}$ and conditioned on not re-entering~$\Lambda_{\ln n}$. \end{itemize}

 Next, by~\cite[Proposition~6.4.5]{LL10} (which controls the conditional exit measure to the boundary of a large disk and can be used to obtain that all the above random walkers have essentially the same entrance measure to~$\Theta_n$), the probability of successfully coupling two conditioned random walkers originating in $\B(\ln n)$ to have the common entry point to~$\Theta_n$ is $1 - O\big(\tfrac{\ln n \ln\ln n}{n}\big)$ and we need to take care of only $O(\ln\ln n)$ trajectories.
 Now, it remains to assure that with high probability these pairs of trajectories will remain coupled (note that they are conditioned on different things).
 For this, note that (for a random walk~$\s$ conditioned on not hitting the origin) the probability of ever reaching~$\Lambda_{\ln n}$ starting somewhere at~$\Lambda_n$ is $O\big(\tfrac{\ln\ln n}{\ln n}\big)$ (by, e.g., Lemma~3.4 of~\cite{CPV16}), and we have to deal with $O(\ln \ln n)$ walkers.
-Therefore, on arrival to~$\Theta_n$, we can just use the same $\s$-trajectories for each pair, and this will be successful with probability at least $1-O\big(\tfrac{(\ln\ln n)^2}{\ln n}\big)$.
+Therefore, on arrival to~$\Theta_n$, we can just use the same piece of trajectory (sampled according to the law of the conditioned SRW) for each pair, and this will be successful with probability at least $1-O\big(\tfrac{(\ln\ln n)^2}{\ln n}\big)$.
 Gathering the pieces, we obtain that the overall probability of success of the coupling (when the event in~\eqref{control_xi_D} occurs) is at least $1 - \tfrac{cm_0}{\sqrt{\ln\ln n}}$, for a large enough~$c$.
 We can then choose~$n$ in such a way that $\tfrac{cm_0}{\sqrt{\ln\ln n}}\leq \tfrac{\eps}{2}$, and this concludes the proof of Lemma~\ref{l_couple_RI}. \end{proof}

 Now, we are ready to finish the proof of Theorem~\ref{t_spacewise_01}.
 Let~$E$ be a tail event.
 For a finite~$K\subset\Z^2$ and~$\NN$ a set of noodle configurations on~$K$, consider the two copies~$\I$ and~$\J$ of~$\RI(\alpha)$ as in Lemma~\ref{l_couple_RI}; let~$\cCC$ be the event that the coupling is successful.
 We can write